rock-core/drivers-iodrivers_base/README.md

 to be set to 0 or 1.
 For backward compatibility reasons, the default behavior of UDP streams with respect to this option is complex, see below for details.

+Note that the connection refused error depends on the reception of a ICMP message, sent by the remote host.
+The error might not appear at all if this message is not sent by the remote peer, or if the ICMP message is blocked.
+Moreover, the error reporting in this case is asynchronous and will be reported on follow-up `writePacket` or `readPacket` after the ICMP message is received, that is after the actuall `writePacket` call that generated the error in the first place.

 **Connected UDP sockets** If configured to do so, UDP streams are _connected_, that is will only accept packets from the configured remote host.
 If unconnected, they will receive from any host (but still send to the configured host).
 This